fortrabbit/help/docs/ssh-keys.md

 ---

 Besides [password authentication](/access-methods#toc-password-authentication) you can use SSH keys to authenticate with fortrabbit services, including **[deploying via Git](git)**, [accessing live logs](logging-pro) and [remote MySQL access](mysql#toc-remote-mysql-access).
 SSH key authentication is more secure and arguably more convenient.
-Additionally, it allows several users-accounts to collaborate on one or more Apps without sharing a password.

-The goals here are:
+## Covered here

-1. Create an SSH key pair consisting of a public and private key.
+1. Create an SSH key pair consisting of a public and a private key
-2. Store the keys in the right location, so that your Operating System can make use of them.
+2. Store the keys in the right location
 3. Save the public key with your fortrabbit Account

 And hopefully explain the main concepts behind ssh-keys in simple terms.

-## About SSH key authentication
+## About SSH public key authentication

-Public-key authentication is more secure than plain old passwords.
+SSH public key authentication is more secure than plain old passwords.
 The main concept is that instead of a short password, one uses a key file which is virtually impossible to guess.
 You give us the public part of your key and when logging in it will be used, together with the private key and username, to verify your identity.

-It's more secure than password authentication and also more convenient, once set it up.
+It's more secure than password authentication and also more convenient, once it is set up.
 SSH key authentication is very common and is used by service providers including BitBucket, GitHub, AWS, Google, Microsoft and virtually everyone else.

 The public part of the key, ending in `.pub` is safe to give out, while the private part should not be shared.

-After you import a public key into your fortrabbit account, it can then be used to authenticate you.
+After you import a public key into your fortrabbit Account, it can then be used to authenticate you.
 When an SSH client connects, the server will encrypt some secret using the public key.
 If the client is able to decrypt the secret with the private key and send it back to the server, then the server knows that the client has the private key and can be trusted.

 ## Do you already have a key?